 4. Difficult to setup:

-Choosing a display that is overly complex or difficult to set up is false economy.
+Choosing a display that is overly complex or difficult to set up is a false economy.
 When you need help setting up your booth, especially last minute at the show, additional labor time and costs are incurred.
 Also, who wants to be the person at the office that everyone complains to when they had a problem setting up the display at a show??

 Lesson learned: Take a test drive before the show and make sure your account executive shows you the easiest methods for setup & take down.